inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

   time: [Universal Profiling](https://www.elastic.co/observability/universal-profiling),
   [Parca](https://www.parca.dev/), [Pyroscope](https://github.com/grafana/pyroscope), etc...

-_Disclaimer_: I work on a team building Universal Profiling, one of the tools mentioned above.
+_Disclaimer_: I work in the team building Universal Profiling, one of the tools mentioned above.
 This post is not meant to advertise it over other continuous profiling solutions.

 #### Split